cicwi/software-guides/README.md

 It is a step-by-step guide for converting an arbitrary software project into a package that is usable, installable, and understandable by others.
-We do not only discuss the /how/s, but also the /why/s of distributing scientific software.
+We do not only discuss the _how_s, but also the _why_s of distributing scientific software.

 ### How-to guide